DanielBremont/hispn.github.io/_posts/papers/2020-05-01-The-Product-Space-Conditions-Development-Nations .md

+---
+layout: post
-The Product Space Conditions the Development of Nations
+title: The Product Space Conditions the Development of Nations
+categories: [papers]
+---

 Abstract